cdapio/hydrator-plugins/spark-plugins/docs/DataCacher-sparkcompute.md

 -----------
 Data cacher plugin will cache any record that is passed through it.
-This is useful for pipelines that have auto-caching disabled but would still like to cache records are certain points in the pipeline.
+This is useful for pipelines that have auto-caching disabled but would still like to cache records at certain points in the pipeline.
 Spark caching prevents unnecessary recomputation of previous stages, this is particularly helpful for pipelines with branching paths.